 We stayed in Moab for 2 days on this trip and for 4 days on the trip with my family.
 Out of all of the stops on our family trip, Moab was everyone’s favorite.
 It has lots to do and still has a laid back feel.

 Homewood Suites– We stayed here this trip.
-The hotel was nice and was in the downtown area so it was easy to walk to shops and restaurants.
+Since the room was a suite, it was quite large.
+The hotel is located in the downtown area so it was easy to walk to shops and restaurants.

 Hyatt Place– Our family stayed here on our trip to the area.
+We really enjoyed our stay at the hotel.
+The rooms were larger than expected.
 It was a very nice hotel and had a great pool area.

 Day 6 – Salt Lake City – Bridal Veil Falls